GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

 <details>
   <summary style="font-size:20px;font-weight:bold">Steps to accept invitation</summary>

 Onboard to TechPass within 30 days of receiving the TechPass invitation email.
-If you do not onboard within 30 days, we will terminate your TechPass account, and you need to sign up again or request for a TechPass account from another public officer from your project.
+If you do not onboard within 30 days, we will terminate your TechPass account, and you need to sign up again.

   **To accept TechPass invitation**